MicrosoftDocs/security/zero-trust/adopt/zero-trust-adoption-overview.md

 Once your organization has identified and prioritized your most strategic technical objectives, you can map out a staged roadmap for implementation.
 You can then track your progress by using various tools:

-- This downloadable PowerPoint deck with progress tracking slides ([this PowerPoint deck](https://download.microsoft.com/download/a/b/5/ab51ac2a-e9de-4c8f-8323-6bc7c2f78c1f/ZeroTrust-Adoption-Resources.pptx)).
+- A downloadable [PowerPoint slide deck](https://download.microsoft.com/download/a/b/5/ab51ac2a-e9de-4c8f-8323-6bc7c2f78c1f/ZeroTrust-Adoption-Resources.pptx) with progress tracking slides.
 These are designed to help you track and communicate progress at a high level.
 Customize these slides for your own use.
 - [Secure Score](/microsoft-365/security/defender/microsoft-secure-score) is an aggregated score of technical controls that contribute to your current security posture.
 Secure Score gives your organization a global view of the controls that have and are still to be implemented.
 - [Cloud Security Posture Management (CSPM) tools](/azure/defender-for-cloud/concept-cloud-security-posture-management) provided with Microsoft Defender for Cloud.